 The Crown Process

 While there are many different types of dental crowns, they all involve the same general process.
 First, your tooth will be trimmed or shaved to remove the damaged layers.
 Next, an impression of the tooth is taken to ensure your crown fits precisely and provides a comfortable bite.
 The impression and any digital measurements are used to fabricate the custom crown.
-Remember, a crown can be tailored in color, form and shape to blend in with your existing smile.
+Remember, a crown can be tailored in color, form, and shape to blend in with your existing smile.
 When the finished crown is ready, your dentist will slip it over your tooth.
 If the fit is correct and comfortable, your crown will be cemented into place using a strong bonding material.

 Can a Crown Come Off?

-While a crown is designed to stay secure for several years, there are certainly situations in which a dental crown becomes loose or pops off completely.
+While a crown is designed to stay secure for several years, there are certain situations in which a dental crown becomes loose or pops off completely.
 Don’t worry; it is often an easy fix to cement it back in place.
 If you must wait to see a dentist, you can clean your tooth as well as the inside of the crown thoroughly and place it back on your tooth with a temporary dental cement from the drugstore.
 At Gilreath Family Dentistry, we want to hear from you as soon as you experience discomfort in your dental crown.
 It is never a good idea to leave your compromised tooth exposed without a crown.
 We will replace the crown and restore your smile promptly.

 To learn more about how the crown process works, visit Gilreath Family Dentistry.
 We stay at the forefront of restorative dentistry for the sake of our patients!